2020 United States presidential election in Arizona: Electoral slates

 Technically the voters of Arizona cast their ballots for electors, or representatives to the Electoral College, rather than directly for president and vice president.
 Arizona is allocated 11 electors because it has 9 congressional districts and 2 senators.
 All candidates who appear on the ballot or qualify to receive write-in votes must submit a list of 11 electors who pledge to vote for their candidate and their running mate.
 Whoever wins the most votes in the state is awarded all 11 electoral votes.
 Their chosen electors then vote for president and vice president.
 Although electors are pledged to their candidate and running mate, they are not obligated to vote for them.
 An elector who votes for someone other than their candidate is known as a faithless elector.
 In the state of Arizona, a faithless elector's vote is voided and replaced, but the faithless elector is not penalized.

 The electors of each state and the District of Columbia met on December 15, 2020, to cast their votes for president and vice president.
 All 11 pledged electors cast their votes for President-elect former Vice President Joe Biden and Senator Kamala Harris from California.
 The Electoral College itself never meets as one body.
 Instead, the electors from each state and the District of Columbia met in their respective capitols.
 The electoral vote was tabulated and certified by Congress in a joint session on January 6, 2021 per the Electoral Count Act.

-These electors were nominated by each party in order to vote in the Electoral College should their candidate win the state:
+These individuals were nominated by each party to serve as the state's members of the 2020 Electoral College should their party's ticket win the state: